-The rule of thumb is, the center of the piece, for a single work or a collage, should be eye level for the average height person.
+Through my various clients as an interior designer in New York, the basic rule of thumb is that the center of the piece, for a single work or a collage, should be at eye level for the average height of a person.

 - Is it acceptable to mix mediums in both art and frames throughout the room?

-- Avoid hanging art because I'm afraid hanging my artwork will damage the wall or fall due to my foundation.
+- I’m afraid hanging my artwork will damage the wall or fall off the wall due to my foundation.
 What should I do?

-This may sound obvious, however using the correct hardware is so very important.
-And for larger pieces, using two art hooks spaced evenly from the center can keep the piece from shifting.
-Choosing the correct art picture hooks, both for the type of wall you have, and for weight distribution is tremendously important.
+This may sound obvious, but using the correct hardware is really important.
+As for larger pieces, using two art hooks spaced evenly from the center can prevent shifting.
+Choosing the correct art picture hooks, both for the type of walls you have and for weight distribution, is tremendously important.
 Speak with your hardware store professional when choosing your hardware.

 - How much (or little) art do I need?

 Negative space can be just as important as space used for art.
 Not every single space in your home needs to be filled with art.
-Just a reminder.
-Conversely, Filling a long hallway wall can be incredibly dramatic.
-A line of large pieces, a flowing mix of family photos for guests to enjoy.
+Conversely, filling a long hallway wall can be incredibly dramatic.
+Mix and match large pieces with a flowing mix of family photos for guests to enjoy.

 - I’m afraid of the art above my sofa being damaged when people sit down.

-A quick rule of thumb is generally 6 to 8” above the highest point of the couch is to the bottom of the frame is generally safe.
+Here’s a quick rule of thumb: generally 6″ to 8” above the highest point of the couch to the bottom of the frame is generally safe.

-Think of using a mirror above a fireplace, dramatic and easy to clean.
+Instead of actual artwork, think about using a mirror above a fireplace: dramatic and easy to clean.

 - What size piece is right for the space?

 Filling the space with some framing area is preferred.
-Erring on the side of too big instead of too small is better however.
-Too small and the piece can get lost.
+Erring on the side of too big instead of too small is better, however.
+You don’t want your art to get lost.

 - Where do I hang above a headboard or sofa?

 Headboard with a single large piece?
-Centered and evenly spaced between the headboard and ceiling. (unless you live in a loft, or have no headboard, in which case it is judgement call time.)
+Centered and evenly spaced between the headboard and ceiling.
+(Unless you live in a loft, or have no headboard, in which case it is judgment call time.)
 Sofa?
-One can float on one end with a single piece, double up and even space, or go with a single piece and centered, a classic look.
+One can float on one end with a single piece, double up, and even space, or go with a single piece centered for a classic look.
 See above for height.